integrandio/lucidmq/README.md

 ## What is LucidMQ

-LucidMQ is a streaming platform that focuses on providing low configuration and operation overhead along with speed.
+LucidMQ is a streaming platform that focuses on providing low configuration and low operation overhead along with speed.
 It enables the creation of stream or queue based applications by providing a rock solid foundation and simple API's.
 Spend less time worring about operating your streaming platform cluster and spend more time building your real time applications.

+### Repo Structure

+The repository is a monorepo with eeverything LucidMQ related.
+In the future some of these librarys may be split into their own repository.
+LucidMQ, LucidMQ-cli and it's storage system nolan are all written in Rust.
+Lucidmq-py provides a client library for Python as well as integration tests for LucidMQ.

+    ├── nolan            # The base library containing code for the commitlog ├── lucidmq          # Lucidmq broker and server ├── lucidmq-cli      # CLI client for interacting with lucidmq ├── lucidmq-py       # Python client library and integration tests └── protocol         # CapNProto Definitions for the protocol use for client-server messaging

+---

 ## Getting Started